 The best way to do this is to gather these numbers into one centralized location and present them in a visual, easily digestible way as a dashboard.
 React is the best fit to handle this kind of task.
 Data on a dashboard may need to be modified almost every millisecond.

-React can effectively deal with data updates without having to reload the entire dashboard every time something changes.
+One of the main advantages of React is that it can effectively deal with data updates without having to reload the entire dashboard every time something changes.
 These are the key features that allow React developers to achieve this:

 - Server-side rendering.
-Without getting overly technical, let us say that React developers can execute identical JS code on the host and in a browser.
+Without getting overly technical, let’s say that React developers can execute identical JS code on the host and in a browser.
 This excludes the blank page issue during dashboard loading and operation stages.

 #3: You Need to Build a Mobile App to Accompany Your Website Fast